-The story First Day Jitters, tells the story of Sarah, who is very nervous for her first day of school.
+The story First Day Jitters tells the story of Sarah, who is very nervous for her first day of school.
 Her dad tries to get her out of bed and Sarah says she is not going.
 She is worried about starting her new school and not knowing anyone.
-As Sarah gets ready for school the more nervous she becomes, even her hands are clammy.
+As Sarah gets ready for school, she becomes more nervous.
+Even her hands are clammy.

 Sarah’s dad drives her to school and she begins to feel sick with nerves.
 When they arrive at the school, Sarah’s principal is there to greet her and show her where to go.
 The principal leads Sarah through the crowded halls to her new class.
 When the principal enters the room she introduces the students to their new teacher, Mrs. Sarah Jane Hartwell!